 - Whiringa-ā-rangi (October–November): Kua raumati, kua kaha te rā.
 It has now become summer, and the sun has acquired strength.

 - Hakihea (November–December): Kua noho ngā manu kai roto i te kōhanga.
 Birds are now sitting in their nests.

 - Kohi-tātea (December–January): Kua makuru te kai: ka kai te tangata i ngā kai hou o te tau.
 Fruits are now ripe and man eats the new food of the season.

 - Hui-tanguru (January–February): Kua tau te waewae o Ruhi kai whenua.
 The foot of Ruhi (a summer star) now rests upon the earth.

 - Poutū-te-rangi (February–March): Kua hauhake te kai.
 The crops are now harvested.

 - Paenga-whāwhā (March–April): Kua putu ngā tupu o ngā kai i ngā paenga o ngā māra.
 All straw is now stacked at the borders of the plantations.

 - Haratua (April–May): Kua uru ngā kai kai te rua, kua mutu ngā mahi a te tangata.
 Crops are now stored in pits.
 The tasks of man are finished.

 Matariki and The New Year - Te Tau Hou

-At the time of the Māori new year, Te Waka o Tamarereti (the great waka of Tamarereti) can be seen in the south.
+At the time of the Māori new year in Pipiri (May - June), Te Waka o Tamarereti (the great waka of Tamarereti) can be seen in the south.
 The waka is called Uruao.
 Tautoru (Orion's Belt) forms the stern, the tail of Scorpius is the prow, and Māhutonga (the Southern Cross) is the anchor and Te Taura o te Waka o Tamarēreti (the Pointers) are the anchor rope.